Interfacing

 The actual state and its disadvantages

-In their own way, documents have already had a long history of transformation:
+In their own way, documents have already had a long history of transformation.

 In addition to advantages (a comprehensive system that works for the intended purpose = is compliant), however, weaknesses and limitations are becoming more and more apparent in everyday life: substantial effort is recorded as ‘compliance cost.’
 This consists of: